 White Silkies are unusual birds and known for their black skin, hair-like plumage and five toes.
 These birds date back to the days of Marco Polo and have remained popular as an excellent setter and for their friendly nature.

-Partridge & Black Cochin make wonderful pets, setters and are very hardy.
+Golden Laced Cochin (Bantam) make wonderful pets, setters and are very hardy.
 As with all heritage breeds their longevity is remarkable; well worth keeping around for many years!

 What type of turkeys should I buy?

 Orlopp Bronze Turkey is going to impress you with its growth rate.
 Growing faster and bigger than ever!
 Hens may grow up to 23 lbs. and the toms up to 40 lbs. in 20 weeks.
 Sold unsexed only.

 Nicholas White Turkey is the top growing big hearty birds.
 A tom at 20 weeks could weigh over 40 lbs. while a hen will weigh 18 lbs. at 16 weeks.
 Sold unsexed only.